OLLI at Southern Miss

 OLLI offers classes that meet the needs and schedules of active adults.
-We divide the Fall and Spring semesters into two five-week terms and offer a six-week term in the Summer, with no classes the week of July 4th.
-Fall terms begin in September and October.
-The Spring terms begin in February and March.
-The Summer term runs during June and July.
+We typically divide the Fall and Spring semesters into two five-week terms and offer a six-week term in the Summer, with no classes the week of July 4th.
+Fall terms typically begin in September and October.
+The Spring terms typically begin in February and March.
+The Summer term typically runs during June and July.
 During each term we offer three different formats of learning experiences: classes, seminars, and field trips.
 All Hattiesburg classes and seminars are held at the Peck House or Asbury Annex (unless otherwise indicated).
 Gulf Park classes are held in Lloyd Hall, unless otherwise indicated.

 Our goal at OLLI at Southern Miss is to create environments that maximize the learning experience for all members.
 Many of our programs offer a forum for the lively and even passionate exchange of views.
 To that end, our learning community follows principles of courtesy and mutual respect that promote reasoned discourse and intellectual honesty.
 Opposing viewpoints are honored and appreciated to preserve the dignity of others.